Forrai-Zoltan/forrai-zoltan.github.io/README.md

 #### **About**

-- Write 'About' page. -> History, personaltiy.
+- Finish About page.
-  - background, Current, Goals

-  - Create image gallery. -> Zoom function from warbles.
-  - Fill in _CV_.
-Collect.
+- Find images to share

 #### **Obsessions:**